 We are located around 70km south of Christchurch International Airport and just 5km off State Highway 1, see 'Our Location'

 for more information.
 If you're flying in we have a pick up service operating which will pick you up from International Arrivals and bring you direct to our premises.
-This service is free for rentals of more that 5 days.
-If you're arriving by other means we can pick you up from Ashburton bus terminal which is outside the Isite, or, if you're driving just come directly to our premises.
+This service is free for rentals of more than 7 days.
+If you're arriving by other means we can pick you up from the Ashburton Bus Terminal which is in the town center, or, if you're driving just come directly to our premises.
 Our physical address is:

 GPS Coordinates S43.323157, E172.630797